-In addition to the daily user inspection, CLARK recommends that a planned maintenance and safety inspection program (PM) be performed by trained and authorized personnel.
-Inspections, adjustments, and repairs done during the PM increase the life of components and reduce unscheduled downtime.
+In addition to the daily operator inspection, CLARK recommends that a planned maintenance and safety inspection program (PM) be performed by a trained and authorized mechanic on a regular basis.
+The PM will provide an opportunity to make a thorough inspection of the safety and operating condition of your lift truck.
+Necessary adjustments and repairs can be done during the PM, which will increase the life of components and reduce unscheduled downtime and increase safety.
 The PM can be scheduled to meet your particular application and lift truck usage.